varodrig/12factorForContainers/content/en/config.md

 - Env variables can be allocated in different deployment files that can be read at runtime by your container.

-* Security and Compliance considerations:

 - Consider the different type of data you will be managing in your configurations:

-- Non-sensitive, Sensitive vs Data Security

-Sensitive data can include:
+Secure data:

-Data Security will be related with credentials, urls and any data related with
+Data Security will be related with credentials, urls and any data related to authentication mechanisms.
+For example, connecting to another system.
+This data will be allocated in a security mechanisms defined by your enterprise.

+Non-sensitive data:

+Can include a variable that your application requires to be functional.
+In this can be allocated into a standard mechanism.